 The Hospital has entered into an interest rate swap agreement to manage the volatility of interest rates for the construction loan.
 The Hospital is a party to a 10-year interest rate swap agreement with a notional principal amount of up to \$5.2 million, whereby the Hospital is obligated to pay fixed interest of 3.10% while receiving variable rate interest which offsets the variable rate interest paid on its construction loan (note 9(b)).
 The agreement matures on October 15, 2028.
 The fair value of the interest rate swap agreement will continue to fluctuate until the maturity of the agreement, or its settlement.
-The fair value of the interest swap at March 31, 2023 is in a net favorable position of \$109,259 (2022 favorable - \$53,511).
-The current year impact of the fair value of the interest rate swap is an decrease to the statement of remeasurement gains and loss of \$55,748 (2022 - decrease of \$187,566).
+The fair value of the interest swap at March 31, 2024 is in a net favorable position of \$104,839 (2023 favorable - \$109,259).
+The current year impact of the fair value of the interest rate swap is an increase to the statement of remeasurement gains and loss of \$4,420 (2023 - decrease of \$55,748).
 The fair value of the interest rate swap is determined using Level 3 of the fair value hierarchy.